Data access (Enterprise Edition)

 - Assign the default category to the roles in the system that have data access control enabled.

-- Filter the manual tests by items whose Access granted field is not empty.
+- Filter the manual tests by items whose Data access categories field is not empty.

-- Perform a bulk update on all the filtered manual tests, replacing the current Access granted values with Public.
+- Perform a bulk update on all the filtered manual tests, replacing the current data access categories values with Public.

 For more details, see Define and assign a default category.

-Until you update the Access granted value of the existing manual tests, the tests will continue to be visible to all users.
+Until you update the Data access categories value of the existing manual tests, the tests will continue to be visible to all users.
 Until that point, new data access categories will also be assigned automatically to the tests.

 This section includes data access control limitations: